mskf3000/Tutorials-and-Cheat-Sheets/Different Ways of Wiping Disk Space.md

-# Cheat Sheet - Different Ways of Wiping Disk Space
+# Different Ways of Wiping Disk Space

 By Jack Szwergold, October 8, 2015